 Are You At Risk of the 18 Month Factor?

 Many executives tolerate B and C performance from their key reports for far too long.
-I have had the privilege of sharing a speaker’s platform several times with investor, serial entrepreneur, author, speaker, consultant and all around good guy Dave Berkus.
-Dave coined the phrase “The 18-Month Factor” to describe how long it takes from the time you acknowledge having an underperforming manager to the time you have a fully effective person producing critical results.
-Dave’s theory, with which I agree completely, is as follows: You (the CEO or Senior Executive) first realizes the problem by noticing that “Joe” is not getting it done.
+Investor, serial entrepreneur, author, speaker, and consultant Dave Berkus coined the phrase “The 18-Month Factor” to describe how long it takes from the time you acknowledge having an underperforming manager to the time you have a fully effective person producing critical results.
+Dave’s theory is as follows: You (the CEO or Senior Executive) first realizes the problem by noticing that “Joe” is not getting it done.
 You say, “Well, I’ll give him a bit more time.”
 Interestingly, this patience only seems to apply to people, not other key business decisions, right?

 So, at about the 9 month point, you decide you really must do something about Joe.
 You launch a search.
 The search takes the usual 3 months, and you find a new person who looks like an “A” player.
 By the time that individual is on board, and the get-acquainted honeymoon is over, you’re in the 13th or 14th month, and it will surely take 3-4 months before you can expect meaningful change and better results.
 Presto, 18 months have gone by.

 Strategic replacement takes brave, decisive action.
-My grandfather used to say, “The first loss is the best loss,” because business loss is really valuable information, and if you pay attention quickly, you can cut the next loss.
-2010 is a very meaningful year for executive change.
-As companies jockey for position to see who is going to rise first in the recovery, there will be a scramble for market share.
+“The first loss is the best loss,” because business loss is really valuable information, and if you pay attention quickly, you can cut the next loss.
+Executives must be flexible to the ever-changing, dynamic environment within this industry.
+As companies expand, there will be a scramble for market share.
 For many companies, that will require stronger people.
 Don’t find yourself stuck with B and C people in an 18-month cycle.

-If you are a business leader, and you’ve survived the past two years, you probably have keen judgment.
+A strong business leader demands keen judgement.
 Make sure it applies to more than financials, inventory, operations, etc. Apply it to your #1 asset as well – your people.